Privacy Policy

 We do not intentionally store names, personal email addresses, phone numbers, postal addresses, or similar direct identifiers in the analytics database.

-Each participant is represented by a random internal identifier and a platform-generated alias.
-Advisor-facing workflows use the alias rather than direct personal identifiers.
+Each participant is represented by a random internal identifier and a platform-generated alias wherever reasonably possible.
+Advisor-facing workflows are designed to use the alias rather than direct personal identifiers.

-OAuth credentials, provider account references, consent records, and any necessary operational contact-routing data are stored separately from the analytics database and are subject to enhanced access restrictions.
+OAuth credentials, provider account references, consent records, identity mapping, and any necessary operational contact-routing data are stored separately from the analytics database and are subject to enhanced access restrictions.

 We use encryption, access controls, environment separation, security logging, and deletion workflows to reduce privacy risk.